Nyctophilus/Portfolio/README.md

 - [x] validation system of the form
 - [x] run tests for performance, accessability, SEO, best practices
 - [ ] fetch portfolio images from github links
+- [x] the x button in image previewer

 ### Timeline